-When bullying, including cyberbullying, in or out of school, is suspected by or reported to a member of staff, that person must take notes and immediately pass the information to the Deputy Head Pastoral or the Head of Prep, as appropriate.
-The Deputy Head or the Head of Prep will make a decision on who should investigate the incident(s) and will initiate an investigation.
+When bullying, including cyberbullying, in or out of school, is suspected by or reported to a member of staff, that person must take notes and immediately pass the information to the Deputy Head, Health & Wellbeing or the Head of Prep, as appropriate.
+They must also record this on MyConcern.
+The Deputy

+Head, Health & Wellbeing or the Head of Prep will decide who should investigate the incident(s) and will initiate an investigation.